Yes! Documentation has always been a standard in our profession so it’s required. And here are other good reasons why.

 On the positive side, writing weekly notes can help you:

 Stay focused on treatment goals, reflect on the session and discover something important for the next session.
-On a personal note, half my practice is private pay and I write session notes for them as well as those on insurance.
+On a personal note, half my practice is private pay and I write progress notes for them as well as those on insurance.
 It doesn’t take long to write a session note and I like being able to reflect on what we did together, sometimes using any insights I gain during this review time for the next session.

 A Diagnostic Summary is done after the first few sessions.
 You can’t always get all the information you might want but you need to develop a diagnostic formulation and decide on a diagnosis with the information you have.
 This way, you can write the treatment plan, decide on a diagnosis and bill the insurance company in a timely way.
 If you learn more later in the course of treatment, the diagnosis can always change, which would be reflected in your progress note.
 If this happens, you would ideally revise your treatment plan.